 From a CSV, GradePage can import:

-To create a scheme, you start by setting two or more points in the conversion calculator.
+To create a scheme, set two or more points in the conversion calculator.
 The conversion calculator fills in the rest of the Grade Scale table for you.
 (Linear interpolation, a mathematical method for determining values on a straight line between two known points, is used to fill in the grading scale between the points you enter.)
 To use the calculator to create a simple linear scale, enter the minimum score for the highest grade, and the minimum score for the lowest grade receiving credit into the calculator.
-Here are example values for an undergraduate grade point scale:

 You can refine the scale by adding rows and entering points in between the highest and lowest values.
 On the Grade Scale table, scores equal to or greater than the minimum percentage score will receive the equivalent class grade.
 For example, if 97% = 4.0 is entered in the conversion table, then scores of 97% and 98% will both receive a 4.0.
 You can also manually fill out the Grade Scale with the percentages that correspond to the grade points.